Inside Uber’s new approach to employee performance reviews

 “It was this very exhaustive process of putting on paper what you’re good at and what you’re not good at and, in particular, in context of our cultural values,” Cuellar said.

-Some of Uber’s cultural values entail “Always Be Hustlin,” “Toe-Stepping” and “Let Builders Build.”
+Some of Uber’s cultural values entail “Always Be Hustlin,’ ” “Toe-Stepping” and “Let Builders Build.”

 “Hustling meant being dependable and working hard,” Cuellar said.
 “Being an owner, not a renter, meant you took your work seriously and didn’t ask a million questions when executing.”